idelsink/yad2ogg/README.md

     -a --ALL              Convert all supported file types -c --copyfile file    Copy files over from original directory to destination directory eg. '*.cue or *.jpg'.
-    -f --filetypes type   File types to convert eg. 'wav flac ...'
+    -C --command          The default convert command. (default: ffmpeg) When ffmpeg is not available, this can be set to avconf -f --filetypes type   File types to convert eg. 'wav flac ...'
     -f 'alac' --ALAC      convert files of type alac -f 'flac' --FLAC      convert files of type flac